palowenstein/hw14-reverse-engineering-authentication/README.md

 <p>Fig. 4.
 Sequelize Authentication Application — Application Execution in Browser Setting: User Registration Confirmation (PNG)</p>

 ## Walkthrough
-<p>The final 22 pages dissertation describing this Sequelize application is currently available via a private Google Drive link.
-Please motivate your request.</p>
+<p>The final, password protected 22 pages dissertation describing this Sequelize application is located in the demo_assets directory.
+Please use the password provided via the Bootcamp dashboard to open the document.</p>

 ## References
 <ul>